Try one of these motion sickness remedies and get back in the game!

 The combination of headache, nausea, vomiting and fatigue that follows can ruin a trip if not managed early, particularly if that trip involves long periods aboard a boat, ship, vehicle, train, plane or bus.

-At best it's a mere inconvenience ... at worst the dehydration that results from losing fluids (through vomiting) and being unable to keep fluids down, can lead to shock and even be fatal.
+At best it's a mere inconvenience ... at worst the dehydration that results from the loss of fluids (through vomiting) and being unable to keep fluids down, can lead to shock and even (in extreme cases) has the potential to be fatal.

 Some things help, like fresh air, adequate hydration, keeping something in your belly, taking the helm or steering wheel and focusing on a steady point (like the horizon).